timothoms/covid19Outaouais/README.md

     First, I started regularly downloading the CISSS Outaouais source in fall 2020, and used the [Wayback Machine](https://archive.org/web/) to get earlier snapshots.
-Unfortunately, due to a nasty syncing glitch, I lost many of the earlier HTML files.
+Unfortunately, due to a nasty syncing glitch, I lost some HTML source files.
 (RStudio projects and Dropbox do not play well together; I learnt this the hard way, twice.)
     Second, the CISSS Outaouais site is not updated every day.
 Third, running the code from my personal computer means that the automatic download does not happen every day, either because the computer is turned off, or because my software for scheduling scripts has failed a few times.
 Since the snapshots include cumulative counts, this is not necessarily a problem, but it means that changes in case counts cannot always be precisely dated.

 4. Not all the data available on the CISSS Outaouais site are currently included in the dataset.